Serjolik/WebBazelevsProj/README.md

 <img src="https://for-press.ru/wp-content/uploads/2023/03/unnamed.png" width="512" height="256">

-To implement the interface, we used "C#" and "Js".
+To implement the interface, we used "C#" and "JS".

 <html>
  <head>